Mary Kerridge: Career

-Death
+Personal life and death

+Kerridge married actor and director John Counsell in 1939.
+Counsell died in 1987.
+Their marriage produced two children, twin daughters, one of who is the actress Elizabeth Counsell.

-Mary Kerridge died in Windsor on 22 July 1999 and was buried at St George's Chapel, Windsor.
+Kerridge died in Windsor on 22 July 1999, at the age of 85.
+She was buried at St George's Chapel, Windsor.
 Fittingly, the chapel is also the resting place of Elizabeth Woodville, the Queen Elizabeth in Richard III that Kerridge famously played.